Overview of United Nations Security Council Reporting and Authorization Cycles (Annual Review Edition)

 Document Introduction

-The information in the document is based entirely on existing Security Council decisions.
+The information in the document is entirely based on existing Security Council decisions.
 All reporting deadlines strictly correspond to the requirements stipulated in relevant resolutions, presidential statements, and notes by the President.
-Simultaneously, the document explicitly states that these deadlines can be adjusted when formulating the Council's monthly provisional work program to ensure that critical reports are submitted sufficiently in advance for timely consideration by the Council.
+Simultaneously, the document explicitly states that these deadlines can be adjusted when formulating the Security Council's monthly provisional work program to ensure that critical reports are submitted sufficiently in advance for timely consideration by the Council.
 This reflects the document's nature as a dynamic management tool, respecting existing mandates while retaining operational flexibility.